cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 values, e.g. if leading zeroes occur in the content of tag 2/3 ({{bignums}}).)
 Simple values are equal if they simply have the same value.
-Nothing else is equal in the generic data model, a simple value 2 is not equivalent to an integer 2 and an array is never equivalent to a map.
+Nothing else is equal in the generic data model; a simple value 2 is not equivalent to an integer 2 and an array is never equivalent to a map.

 As discussed in {{specific-data-models}}, specific data models can